HIAS Staff list and biographies

 ------

 Chris joined HIAS in April 2022.
 He began working in Hampshire schools in September 2000 as an NQT.
-He has worked in both Infant and Primary schools across the county as a teacher and leader at all levels, including a non-class based Deputy position within a Federation.
+He has worked in both infant and primary schools across the county as a teacher and leader at all levels, including a non-class based deputy position within a federation.
 He has held two headships in his career.
-In his role as headteacher at both of these schools he has attained high quality outcomes for pupils, including successful OfSTED and SIAMs inspections.
+In his role as headteacher at both schools he has attained high quality outcomes for pupils, including successful Ofsted and SIAMs inspections.

 During his educational career he was selected to be a lead teacher in Peer Coaching, identified as an outstanding Early Years teacher, has worked in partnership with Winchester University to assist in both core phonics teaching and what it means to be a subject leader in a primary setting.
 He has been seconded within his headships to help secure and continue progress in other local schools.
 He has lead school self-evaluation, is experienced in school improvement planning and has a wide knowledge of the curriculum for primary and early years aged children.